1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 The necessary libraries for the Arduino IDE are already included in the repository of the BSB-LAN software.

 Usually, the sensors can be connected to GND and +3,3V of the adapter/Arduino (by usage of the necessary additional pullup-resistors!).
-For the usage of these sensors, one has to activate the belonging definements in the file *BSB_lan_config.h* and has to set the specific pins which are used for DATA (also see [chapter 5](chap05.md)).
-Make sure you don't use any of the protected pins listed in the file *BSB_lan_config.h*!
+For the usage of these sensors, one has to activate the belonging definements in the file *BSB_LAN_config.h* and has to set the specific pins which are used for DATA (also see [chapter 5](chap05.md)).
+Make sure you don't use any of the protected pins listed in the file *BSB_LAN_config.h*!

 After successful installation you can access the values of the sensors either by clicking at the button "sensors" at the top of the webinterface, by clicking at the category "One Wire, DHT & MAX!
 Sensors" or by using the url command with the specific number of that category.

 Besides that, they are also displayed in the [IPWE extension](chap08.md#826-ipwe-extension) by default, which can be accessed by using the URL `<ip-address>/ipwe.cgi`.
 For using the IPWE extension, one has to activate the belonging definement in the file *BSB_lan_config.h* though.

 If you want to log the measured values or if you want to create 24h average calculations, you can realize that by adjusting the belonging parameters in the file *BSB_LAN_config.h*.
-werden.

 ---